Charged With A Theft Offense In Florida? Our Firm Can Fight For You.

 Home-invasion robbery is entering a dwelling with the intent of committing robbery inside, as well as committing robbery of the occupants.
 With a firearm or deadly weapon, it is a first degree felony punishable by as much as life in prison and a fine of up to $10,000.
 With a simple weapon, or no weapon at all, it is a first degree felony punishable by a maximum of 30 years in prison and the same fine.

-Contact the offices of Leskovich Law Group, P.A. immediately if you are facing any of the above charges.
+Contact Leskovich Law Group, P.A. immediately if you are facing any of the above charges.
 We have practiced criminal defense for decades, giving us extensive knowledge and understanding of effective defense strategies and procedures in Punta Gorda and across the state of Florida.